SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 Here is a typical scenario to create the game: we create a model and its view and we assign the model as the view's model.

 ```
-game := MgdGameModel numbers.
+game := MGGame numbers.
-grid := MgdGameElement new.
+grid := MGGameElement new.
 grid memoryGame: game.
 ```

 ### The GameElement class

-Let us define the class `MgdGameElement` that will represent the game board.
+Let us define the class `MGGameElement` that will represent the game board.
-As for the `MgdRawCardElement`, it inherits from the `BlElement` class.
+As for the `MGCardElement`, it inherits from the `BlElement` class.
 This view object holds a reference to the game model.
 ```
-BlElement << #MgdGameElement
+BlElement << #MGGameElement
 	slots: { #memoryGame };
 	package: 'Bloc-MemoryGame'
 ```